 For clear message transmitting on the mountains or any place where communication is not easy, the Motorola Talkabout MH230R is a must-have device.
 This walkie talkie is designed to keep all of the members in touch on any hazardous trip.

 It comes with a range of 23 miles, gives you the best range and smooth communication facility when you really need.
 It is lightweight and loaded with all quality features.

 This IP67 rated two-way radio is equipped with a PTT power booster to increase the range.
 NOAA weather channels, 3 AA batteries, emergency alert and many other features give it the best attribute among many usual two-way radios.

 - VOX hands-free

 Cons Pricey than other walkie talkies on this list

-One of the best walkie talkies on the market with exclusive water-resistant feature is the Midland T71VP3 X-TALKER.
+One of the best walkie-talkies on the market with an exclusive water-resistant features is the Midland T71VP3 X-TALKER.
 The innovative two-way radio ensures extremely clear point-to-point message transmission.
 It provides limitless connections capability with the same frequencies.

 It features 9 levels of eVOX, 121 privacy codes, and the highly-expected longer range of 38 mile.
 Not only in a limpid environment, it offers the best quality sound on maintaining and forest zone as well.
 It additionally features 36 scannable channels, a rare mechanism to enhance the overall efficiency.